samin9796/gro-tts/egs2/gro_tts/tts1/README.md

 #### 6. TTS training

 After stage 5 completes, you can run the following command.
 By default, Tacotron 2 architecture will be trained.
 The parameters are specified in the [train.yaml](https://github.com/samin9796/gro-tts/blob/main/egs2/gro_tts/tts1/conf/train.yaml) file which can be found in the ```\conf``` folder.
 If you want to change the parameters, you can do that from ```train.yaml```.
-For Gronings, the default parameters set for the LJSpeech recipe is used.
+For Gronings, the default parameters set for the LJSpeech recipe are used.
 The only changes that have been made are ```batch_bins: 2000000``` and
 ```accum_grad: 2``` to solve our limited GPU memory issue.
 ```
 ./run.sh --stage 6 --stop-stage 6